papermoonio/kluster.ai-docs/kluster-docs/getting-started.md

   "metadata": {}
 }
 ```

 </div>
 </div>

+---

 ## Summary

-You’ve now run a simple Batch use case by sending a collection of Batch request input objects to the chat completion end point, monitored the Batch interface for the progress of the job, and downloaded the result of the Batch job.
+You've now run a simple Batch use case by sending a collection of Batch request input objects to the chat completion end point, monitored the Batch interface for the progress of the job, and downloaded the result of the Batch job.
 To learn more about the end points we support, refer to the API documentation (link).

 ## References

 ### The Batch Object

 `id` ++"string"++

+The ID of the Batch job.

 ---